 “Prior to COVID-19, the USMLE program was in the very early stages of exploring alternate formats and methods of delivery of the exam, as part of overall efforts to enhance the USMLE.
 As a result of COVID-19, these plans have been accelerated and are focused on a testing solution that employs a telehealth model, where examinees and standardized patients would interact on-line, via a web browser.
 Expediting such changes to the exam format and delivery will result in a safe and effective assessment for all involved.”

+Would you like to know how to pass USMLE online?
 It’s becoming increasingly likely that Step 2 CS will be administered as a virtual exam.
 Therefore, we’ve put together some important things to know, as well as strategies to follow so you can optimize your odds of succeed.

 Even if Step 2 CS is administered digitally, it will still be a P/F exam.
 That’s a good thing for most students as it’ll allow a bit less stress in an already stressful process!